bs-production/healthy-template-builder/README.md

 ### Update Gulpfile.js
-- favicon, umbrealla, logo, bbb - just update images to the new path
+- favicon, umbrealla, logo, bbb - just update images to the new path use the CMS file manager to get image URLS

 ### Content
 Update the text with what is in WORD doc you get from borders